rasnes/tiingo-duckdb-framework/init-db/README.md

 ## TODO

-- Check if endDate is needed at all in the API requests, maybe they just can be skipped?
-  - And possibly also startDate, that it could be set to 1995-01-01 for all tickers?
-  - Benefit: making queries and query logic easier.
 - Document classes, functions and methods
 - Make linting pass, in particular get the typecheck passing.
 - Add tests for all end-user functions and methods